flaviavenerabile/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

 [OntoLex-Lemon](https://www.w3.org/2016/05/ontolex/) provides a [core](https://www.w3.org/2016/05/ontolex/#core) vocabulary to represent _linguistic information_ associated to ontology and vocabulary elements.
-The model follows the principle of _semantics by reference_ in the sense that the semantics of a [lexical entry](https://www.w3.org/2016/05/ontolex/#LexicalEntry) is expressed by reference to an individual, class or property defined in an ontology.
+The model follows the principle of _semantics by reference_; in this sense, the semantics of a [lexical entry](https://www.w3.org/2016/05/ontolex/#LexicalEntry) is expressed by reference to an individual, class or property defined in an ontology.
 The OntoLex module for Frequency, Attestations and Corpus-Based Information (OntoLex-FrAC) complements OntoLex-Lemon with the capability of including information drawn from or found in corpora.

 This builds on two primary motivations:

 - corpus-based lexicography: OntoLex-Lemon has been increasingly used to publish, exchange and create dictionaries and lexicographical data in a *machine-readable* way.
-This module is partially motivated by requirements of corpus-based lexicography (frequency, collocations, semantic similarity) and digital philology (linking lexical resources with attestations and corpus data) and complements the [OntoLex module for lexicography](https://www.w3.org/2019/09/lexicog/) in that regard.
+This module is partially motivated by requirements of corpus-based lexicography (frequency, collocations, semantic similarity) and digital philology (linking lexical resources with attestations and corpus data); furthermore, it complements the [OntoLex module for lexicography](https://www.w3.org/2019/09/lexicog/) in that regard.

-- natural language processing: With the rise of distributional semantics since the early 1990s, lexical semantics have been complemented by corpus-based co-occurrence statistics, collocation vectors (Schütze 1993), word embeddings (Collobert et al. 2012) and sense embeddings (Rothe and Schütze, 2017).
-With the proposed module and in addition to the requirements from corpus-based lexicography, OntoLex can serve as a community standard to encode, store and exchange numerical vector representations (embeddings) along with the lexical concepts, senses, lemmas, words or contexts (attestations) that they represent.
+- natural language processing: With the rise of distributional semantics since the early 1990s, lexical semantics have been complemented by corpus-based co-occurrence statistics, collocation vectors (Schütze 1993), word embeddings (Collobert _et al_.
+2012) and sense embeddings (Rothe and Schütze, 2017).
+With the proposed module, in addition to the requirements from corpus-based lexicography, OntoLex can serve as a community standard to encode, store, and exchange numerical vector representations (embeddings) along with the lexical concepts, senses, lemmas, words or contexts (attestations) that they represent.

 The added value of using linked data technologies to represent such information is an increased level of interoperability and integration between different types of lexical resources, the textual data they pertain to, as well as distributional representations of words, lexical senses and lexical concepts.
-Creating a designated module within OntoLex is a suitable means for establishing a vocabulary on a broad consensus that takes into account all use cases identified above in an adequate fashion.
+Creating a designated module within OntoLex is a suitable means for establishing a vocabulary based on broad consensus that addresses all identified use cases adequately.
 The OntoLex community is the natural forum to accomplish this for several reasons:

 1. The extended use of OntoLex-Lemon to support digital lexicography,
-2.  the improved application and applicabiltiy of OntoLex-Lemon in natural language processing,
+2.  the improved application and applicability of OntoLex-Lemon in natural language processing,
 3.  the coming together of the lexicography, AI and human language technology communities, resp. resources, and
 4.  the possibility of reusing already available mechanisms in OntoLex-Lemon, preventing researchers from "re-inventing the wheel",